Pull Request/Merge Request

 The Challenges of Remote Collaboration

 When a change is ready for integration, you may want a Code Review from a team member.
 This should happen quickly to avoid delaying integration.
-A good Code Review process balances:
+A good Code Review process balances: - Speed: Timely feedback so as not to slow down integration more than necessary, - Quality of feedback: Relevant and actionable comments to improve the code. - Flow: To minimize the cost of delays for the author, and context switches for the reviewer.

 The easiest way to get feedback is to ask someone nearby to look at your code or perhaps to invite someone who is available to view the code by screen sharing.
 The most available person may not be the person who can give the best feedback, and the person who can give the best feedback may not be the most available.